What is Shares Premium Account?

 #1 – No Dilution in Rights

-Raising funds additionally by means of share premium account does not lead to the dilution of the rights of the shareholders as the same number of shares are issued with the additional amount in the form of premium.
+Raising funds additionally using a share premium account does not lead to the dilution of the rights of the shareholders as the same number of shares are issued with the additional amount in the form of premium.

 #2 – Tax Neutral

 The company does not issue shares in exchange for any goods or services, so there will be no profit or gain by this.
-Also, it is not the income for the company; rather, they are reflected in the equity head of the balance sheet of the company.
-Thus there will be no tax consequences by raising additional funds in the form of share premium account for the reason that it does not have any taxable base or tax burden.
+Also, it is not the income for the company; rather, they are reflected in the equity head of the company's balance sheet.
+Thus there will be no tax consequences by raising additional funds in the form of a share premium account for the reason that it does not have any taxable base or tax burden.
 Also, at the time of distribution of dividends to the shareholders, it is not considered, so they are also not subject to the dividend withholding tax.

 #3 – Timing of distribution